 Shane spoke to report sent in advance of the meeting.
 The electrical survey has been completed, with the report due in the next week.
 From this we will see what work must be done and what is advisory.

 The structural survey is being started tomorrow.
 We don’t know what to expect as this hasn’t been done before.
 We also don’t know how long the survey will take or when the report will be available.
-Once done, it will go to B&NES.
+Once done, it will inform the work required to gain our Safety Certificate.

 We now have to calculate ground capacity as B&NES no longer has the staff capacity.
 We’re looking to Bath Rugby for assistance.
 Shane has asked for clarity on this from B&NES as it’s not a part of the Safety Officer training course.

-Designated Sports Ground (DSG)

-Ken Scott from the SGSA thought dropping out of the DSG showed a lack ambition and that 500 covered seats still need certifying.
-We’re the only club with a safety

-certificate at our level, though we can’t be sure how many other teams have that many covered seats.

-The designation, obtained when Bristol Rovers used the ground, gives us unnecessary burdens without providing any real benefits.
-De-designating would give additional freedoms, for example on alcohol in the ground (subject to licensing conditions), which would help relieve pressure on the indoor bars whilst COVID restrictions remain.

-ACTION: Shane to check that Bristol City Women don’t need a designated ground next year.

-AGREED: Apply to de-designate the ground, provided it is not needed by Bristol City Women.

 Local Plan Feedback & Re-development

 We have received lots of information but no feedback on financial data.
-The latest figures seemed to show a total benefit to the Club of £1.4m, with no mention of a new grandstand but with the loss of most of the car park, Charlies and Randalls and with student accommodation right next to the grandstand.
-This would not be worthwhile for the Club.
-There is no accompanying explanation.
-The document is in the public domain and raises lots of questions.
+The latest figures seemed to show a cash benefit to the Club, with no mention of a new grandstand but with the loss of most of the car park, Charlies and Randalls and with student accommodation right next to the grandstand.
+The document is in the public domain and raises certain of questions.

 ACTION: Nick to follow up.